safetyWhat/libraryProject/README.md

 # libraryProject
 Javascript project to input book date.
+COMPLETE!!!

 Create a library that is housed in a simple array in js.
 Have a button that onClick will provide a form to complete with Title, Author, pages, and read.